hide-irie/MICRO51/ChildCare.md

       Venue
       </strong></td>
     <td colspan="2">
-      GRAND HYATT FUKUOKA<br>＊We will disclose the information only to the applicants to ensure the security.
+      GRAND HYATT FUKUOKA<br><small>＊We will disclose the information only to the applicants to ensure the security.</small>
     </td>
   </tr>
   <tr>